JackyJoh/go-csvtool/Readme.md

 A small CLI tool for poking around CSV files from the terminal.
 Built as a Go learning project before starting [JacksonDB](#), a columnar storage engine.

-## Why this exists

-I hadn't touched Go before this.
-Rather than learning the language in a vacuum, I built something small and useful: a command-line tool that loads a CSV and answers basic questions about it.
-No frameworks, no external dependencies beyond the standard library.

 ## Commands

 ```bash